olegknyazev/GameTablesDocs/reference/inspector.md

 : Specifies the root folder for searching assets that are referenced from a table.
 The path is relative to the project root folder and usually starts with *Assets/* (i.e. *Assets/Prefabs/Buildings*).

   This folder is used for assets specified in either header or content rows.
-For more on referencing assets from another assets see [Data Types]().
+More on referencing assets from another assets see in [Asset References]({{ site.baseurl }}{% link reference/data_types.md %}#asset-references).

 No Value Marker